Connect to SQL database source data

 To host and share Data Docs on GCS, see Host and share Data Docs.

-After you have hosted and shared Data Docs, your great-expectations.yml
+After you have hosted and shared Data Docs, your great-expectations.yml contains the following configuration below data_docs_sites:

 data_docs_sites: